Choosing a Primary Care Physician Can Help You Stay Healthier

-While there may be longer waiting periods when it comes to scheduling a doctor’s appointment when you’re sick, there are many more advantages to regularly seeing your primary care doctor anytime you have a minor illness or injury including:
+While there may be longer waiting periods when it comes to scheduling a doctor’s appointment when you’re sick, there are many more advantages to regularly seeing your primary care doctor when you have a minor illness or injury including:

 - Centralized care: A primary care doctor can keep tabs on important vitals including blood pressure, cholesterol, and weight.
 By visiting your primary doctor, you are helping to build a comprehensive record that your doctor can use to figure out when things may be pointing to something more serious.